yxhuvud/nested_scheduler/README.md

 will be more relevant once there are cheaper ways to create nurseries that work gracefully within the current thread pool instead of having to create at least one new thread for every nursery.

-Oh, and the uring scheduler is very much experimental and not currently documented.
-Expect things to be broken.
-Given that it has the potential to allow asynchronous file IO, it is very much something that is desireable in the long run though.
-Any help improving it is welcome but don't expect it to work well (yet) :).

 ## Development